WHAT ARE DENSE BREASTS?

 Breast tissue is composed of dense fibroglandular tissue (milk glands and ducts, muscle and connective tissue) and non-dense fatty tissue.
 The more fibroglandular tissue you have, the denser your breasts are.
 Dense breast tissue is very common and not abnormal.
-However, dense breast tissue is associated with an increased risk of developing breast cancer and, in addition, makes breast cancer screening
+However, dense breast tissue is associated with an increased risk of developing breast cancer because glandular tissue makes it harder to see small tumors and can make screening more difficult.

-CLICK HERE TO SCHEDULE YOUR SMARTMAMMTM (3D MAMMOGRAM)
+CLICK HERE TO SCHEDULE YOUR SMARTMAMM (3D MAMMOGRAM)

 Type A